This tutorial assumes you have already

 You’re finally ready to add your first item to the game!

-The @EventBusSubscriber annotation indicates to Forge that this class contains methods that should be subscribed to handle events.
-It contains the modid, bus and value parameters.
+annotation indicates to Forge that this class contains methods that should be subscribed to handle events.
+It contains themodid

 Events and Event Subscribing (More info)

-• Mod-specific events like Registry events and Mod Loading events are fired on the MOD event bus.
+- Mod-specific events like Registry events and Mod Loading events are fired on the

-• Non-mod-specific events such as Tick events, Rendering events, World events and Player events are fired on the FORGE event bus.
+event bus.- Non-mod-specific events such as Tick events, Rendering events, World events and Player events are fired on the

 Your final class should look something like